fpsvogel/litter/README.md

 ## Why?

 Because I enjoy keeping track of interesting items that I find while picking up litter in my neighborhood.
-Plus, I wanted to try the Parslet gem, which you can read more about in my blog post ["Parsing a litter log: trying out Parslet over regular expressions"](https://fpsvogel.com/posts/2023/ruby-parslet-vs-regex).
+Plus, I wanted to try the Parslet gem, which you can read more about in my blog post ["Parsing text in Ruby, part 1: Parslet transforming my world"](https://fpsvogel.com/posts/2023/ruby-parslet-parsing-and-transformation).

 ## Installation